pavelhromada/extreme-feedback-tts/README.md

         "status_all_unavailable": "I have issues to retrieve info about builds.
 Put an eye on it.", "status_all_ok": "All builds are building successfully.
 Keep it like this.", "status_all_ok_long_time": "Everything is fine for a long time.
-Thumbs up guys.", "status_all_nok_long_time": "Houston, we have a proble for some time.
+Thumbs up guys.", "status_all_nok_long_time": "Houston, we have a problem for some time.
 Check it immediately.", "status_unavailable": "Unable to get info about",
         "status_ok_again": "is okay again.",
         "status_nok": "build has failed.",